 If you choose one of the options from the Power management menu, CCC will reboot or shut down your Mac when the backup task finishes.
-The reboot and shutdown options are not forceful.
+With the exception of the options that indicate "forcefully", the reboot and shutdown options are not forceful, rather these are "requests".
 If you have a document open with unsaved modifications, for example, the application would prompt you to save the document.
 If a save dialog is not attended to, the shutdown or reboot request will time out.

 Turn off the computer if it was previously off

-If your backup task is scheduled to run on a regular basis, this option will be enabled in the Power Management popup menu.
-This option is applicable if you would like to have CCC shut down your Mac at the end of the task, but only in cases where the Mac was booted at the task's scheduled run time.
+This option is applicable if you would like to have CCC shut down your Mac at the end of the task, but only in cases where the Mac was turned on at the task's scheduled run time.
 If your backup task runs when the system has been on for a while or has been sleeping, CCC will not shut down the Mac when using this option.

 Power Management options are ignored in some cases

 Power management options will not be applied to backup tasks that are cancelled (e.g. you click the Stop button).
 Additionally, power management tasks will not be applied if other CCC backup tasks are running or queued to run immediately after the current task finishes running.
 If your task is running as part of a Task Group, power management options will be deferred to when all tasks within the group have completed.

 Power management options will be applied whether the backup task completes successfully or not.
 If you prefer for a backup task to perform the power management action only when the backup task exits without error, see the pm_on_success.sh postflight script below.